 To apply for federal student loans or need-based federal and state aid, students must submit a Free Application for Federal Student Aid (FAFSA).
 The FAFSA process determines each student or family's financial need based on their prior year income and benefits.

-Federal aid regulations allow the AACC Financial Aid Office to make adjustments for certain financial situations that can not be taken into account on the Free Application of Federal Student Aid (FAFSA).
-We consider each situation on a case-by-case basis and the regulations limit which situations we can consider and how we make adjustments.
+Federal aid regulations allow the AACC Financial Aid Office to make adjustments for certain financial situations that cannot be taken into account on the (FAFSA).
+We consider each situation on a case-by-case basis, and the regulations limit which situations we can consider and how we make adjustments.
 Common special circumstances include, but are not limited to: unemployment, decreased annual income, and divorce or separation.
 The regulations do not allow us to consider high mortgage payments, car payments, or consumer debt.

 Please note the special circumstances process is based on several assumptions: